-If you love traveling, if you are in for new adventures and you like diving, you have to visit South Africa and Mozambique!
+If you love traveling, if you are in for new adventures and you like diving, you have to visit South Africa!

 This website is for divers that would like to know more about what South Africa and Mozambique have to offer.
 We want to help you find accommodation, great dive clubs, safe routes and provide you with practical tips.
 We, Sander and Kim are the owners of Kurhula Wildlife Lodge near the Kruger Park (the largest nature reserve of South Africa and host to the big five) since 2008 and a new to open B&B (2018) in Freeland Park, Kwazulu Natal.